-The rapid and unwavering growth of the FinTech industry means that there are a huge number of graduate jobs in FinTech available – and contrary to popular belief, you don’t have to be extremely techie or knowledgeable about financial markets to make your mark.
+The rapid and unwavering growth of the FinTech industry means that there are a huge number of FinTech graduate jobs available – and contrary to popular belief, you don’t have to be extremely techie or knowledgeable about financial markets to make your mark.

 Here at Give A Grad A Go, after Marketing, PR & Communications and IT & Tech, FinTech is the next most popular industry we work in – we’ve now launched 200+ graduate careers in FinTech since 2015.
 Due to the diversity and rapid growth of FinTech businesses (particularly startups) these have ranged from heavy tech-focused roles to a whole host of other graduate jobs - in operations, sales, marketing and many more.